 Wear a Life Jacket

-From all the Instagram photos or blog posts we’ve read no one is wearing a life jacket in the photos, yet such a huge portion of the falls is blocked off from swimmers unless you’re wearing one.
+From all the Instagram photos or blog posts we’ve read no one is wearing a life jacket in the photos, yet it is mandatory to wear one if you want to get in the water.

 Take A Photo on a Bamboo Raft